vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 - `POST / api/ct/getProduct` - a http call, where `ct` is a tag name of integation and `getProduct` is the name of a function needs to be called
 - `http body` - the body of HTTP request we are sending array of arguments

-Middleware reads tag name of integration and the function name that needs to be called, executes it, and send response back to the browser as if it was transferred using a direct connection.
+Middleware reads tag name of integration and the function name that needs to be called, executes it, and sends a response back to the browser as if it was transferred using a direct connection.

 ## Configuration